dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging.md

 [!code-csharp[](logging/sample/src/TodoApi/Controllers/TodoController.cs?name=snippet_CallLogMethods&highlight=3,7)]

-Log methods that include the level in the method name are [extension methods for ILogger](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.loggerextensions) that the *Microsoft.Extensions.Logging* package provides.
+Log methods that include the level in the method name are [extension methods for ILogger](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.loggerextensions).
 Behind the scenes these methods call a `Log` method that takes a `LogLevel` parameter.
 You can call the `Log` method directly rather than one of these extension methods, but the syntax is relatively complicated.
 For more information, see the [ILogger interface](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.ilogger) and the [logger extensions source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging.Abstractions/LoggerExtensions.cs).

 ASP.NET Core defines the following [log levels](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.loglevel), ordered here from least to highest severity.